-This folder consists of Mongodb helm charts which are used by the ansible playbooks for the deployment of the Mongodb component.
+This folder consists Mongodb helm charts which are used by the ansible playbooks for the deployment of the Mongodb component.
 The folder contains a templates folder, a chart file and a value file.

-- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for Mongodb implementation. - This folder contains following template files for Mongodb implementation - deployment.yaml:

-This file is used as a basic manifest for creating a Kubernetes deployment.
-For the Mongodb node, this file creates Mongodb deployment.

-This template is used as a basic manifest for creating a service endpoint for our deployment.
-This service.yaml creates Mongodb service endpoint mongodb-tls

-This yaml is used to create persistent volumes claim for the Mongodb deployment.
-A persistentVolume-Claim volume is used to mount a PersistentVolume into a Pod.
-PersistentVolumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud enviornment.
-This file creates mongodb-pvc for, the volume claim for mongodb.
+- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Mongodb implementation. - This folder contains following template files for Mongodb implementation - deployment.yaml: This file is used as a basic manifest for creating a Kubernetes deployment.
+For the Mongodb node, this file creates Mongodb deployment. - service.yaml: This template is used as a basic manifest for creating a service endpoint for our deployment.
+This service.yaml creates Mongodb service endpoint - pvc.yaml: This yaml is used to create persistent volumes claim for the Mongodb deployment.
+A persistent Volume Claim volume is used to mount a Persistent Volume into a Pod.
+Persistent Volumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud enviornment.
+This file creates mongodb-pvc for , the volume claim for mongodb.

-• This file contains the information about the chart such as apiversion, appversion, name, etc.
+• This file contains the information about the chart such as apiversion, appversion, name etc.